gbeckers/Darr/docs/index.rst

-Darr is a Python science library that enables you to work with potentially very large disk-based numeric arrays, and share this data with others who do not use Darr, or even Python, without exporting anything or requiring much explanation.
-It is also an easy way of make sure you can read your own data when using different tools, perhaps in the future.
-Tool-independance of data is in line with good scientific practice as it promotes wide and long-term accessibility.
+Darr is a Python science library that enables you to work with potentially very large numeric arrays, and share this data with others who do not use Darr, or even Python, without exporting anything or requiring much explanation.
+It is also an easy way of making sure you can read your own data when using different tools, now or in the future.
+Tool-independence of data is in line with good scientific practice as it promotes wide and long-term accessibility.
 More rationale for this approach is provided `here <https://darr.readthedocs.io/en/latest/rationale.html>`__.